BackupTheBerlios/hjb-svn/trunk/www/session-objects.rst

   connection using a noLocal parameter.

-* has a URL that includes its creation index, i.e, the number of Message Consumers that have been created by the session so far.
+* has a URL that includes its creation index, i.e, the number of Message Consumers that the session created prior to this one.

-* returns an HJB-encoded JMS message in the response on receiving a HTTP POST request on its 'receive' child URL.
+* may return an HJB-encoded JMS message in the HTTP response when a HTTP POST request is made to its 'receive' child URL.

 Message Producers
 -----------------